margajdon/reproduction-FAIRCAL/README.md

-## On the Reproducibility of "FairCal: Fairness Calibration for Face Verification"
+﻿## On the Reproducibility of "FairCal: Fairness Calibration for Face Verification"

 Code for On the Reproducibility of "FairCal: Fairness Calibration for Face Verification".
 Based on the code for the paper FairCal: Fairness Calibration for Face Verification (https://github.com/tiagosalvador/faircal)

+## Data

+Two data sources are used:
+- Balanced Faces in the Wild (BFW) - https://github.com/visionjo/facerec-bias-bfw
+- Racial Faces in the Wild (RFW) - http://whdeng.cn/RFW/testing.html

+One must fill out a form to obtain the BFW dataset and send an email request to obtain the RFW dataset.

+Once the data has been obtained, it should only require the unzipping of the data and place the necessary folders as described in the filestructure.txt.

 ## Requirements